FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 Feel free to rearrange the form fields within each step by clicking the arrows to move a field up or down.
 The form configuration specifies steps and field display order within those steps.
 If you need to move a field between steps, delete it from one step and add it to another.
 Each field can live in zero or one steps.

-To change field attributes, data type, form control, or validation, return to the "Fields" section to make your changes.
+To change field validation or other attributes, return to the "Fields" section to make your changes.
 When you're done tweaking the form to your liking, save it.

 ## Specify the form for your application